Still Summer

 Instructions

 - In a cocktail shaker, combine vodka, Licor 43, Strawberry Syrup, lemon juice, egg whites, matcha tea and bitters (if using).
 Fill with ice and shake for 10 seconds.
 Fine strain into a coupe glass.
-To garnish, place a dry fine-mesh strainer over glass, add matcha tea powder and scrape to push fine matcha dust onto surface of drink.
+To garnish, place a dry fine-mesh strainer over glass, add matcha tea powder and scrape to push fine matcha dust onto surface of martini drink.

 - * To make Strawberry Syrup, in a saucepan over high heat, bring a 1:1 ratio of granulated sugar and water to a boil.
 Add quartered strawberries in same volume as sugar, reduce heat to medium-low and simmer for 10 minutes.
 Remove from heat, strain through a fine-mesh strainer and let cool in refrigerator before using.